-Borneo is among the planet’s most biodiverse regions.
-The dense rainforest houses thousands of species of animals and plants providing the ultimate jungle experience.
-By travelling from Kuala Lumpur to Borneo, visitors can explore rainforest ecosystems, tropical islands and see orangutans.
-Other natural attractions include Sarawak’s caves, some of the world’s best diving spots and Malaysia’s tallest mountain.
-Compared to Kuala Lumpur, Borneo is a nature lover’s paradise.
+Borneo is among the most biodiverse regions on the planet.
+The dense rainforest is home to thousands of animal and plant species, providing the ultimate jungle experience.
+By travelling from Kuala Lumpur to Borneo, you can explore rainforest ecosystems and tropical islands, and even see orangutans.
+Other natural attractions include the Sarawak caves, some of the best diving spots in the world and the tallest mountain in Malaysia, Mount Kinabalu.
+Compared to Kuala Lumpur, Borneo is a paradise for nature lovers.

 Borneo is enormous.
-Three countries share the world’s third largest island.
-Indonesian Kalimantan covers the biggest area on the southern part.
-Malaysia’s Sarawak and Sabah occupy the northern third.
-Tiny Brunei sits between Sarawak.
-Jungle covers most of the interior with many parts uninhabited and inaccessible.
+Three countries share the third-largest island in the world.
+The Indonesian section, known as Kalimantan, covers the biggest area.
+The Malaysian states of Sarawak and Sabah occupy the northern third.
+Tiny Brunei sits within Sarawak.
+Jungle covers most of the interior, with many parts uninhabited and inaccessible.

-Because three countries cover Borneo’s vast surface, the Malaysian visa only applies to Sabah, Sarawak and Labuan.
-Tourists who want to visit either Brunei or Kalimantan need to check visa requirements beforehand.
-Most nationalities can get a visa on arrival when entering the Sultanate of Brunei while Kalimantan usually requires getting one in advance.
-In short, travelling around all of Borneo needs careful planning and applying for visas.
+Because three countries share the vast area of Borneo, travelling around the island needs careful planning.
+A Malaysian visa is required for Sabah, Sarawak and the island of Labuan off the mainland coast.
+If you want to visit Brunei or Kalimantan, check the specific visa requirements for your country beforehand.
+Most nationalities can get a visa on arrival when entering the Sultanate of Brunei, while to visit Kalimantan you would usually need to get a visa in advance.

 Dense jungle, mountain ranges and rivers fill the interior.
-Most settlements sit around the long coast with few roads passing through the middle.
-Unlike Kuala Lumpur and West Malaysia, getting around Borneo on land will be more cumbersome and time-consuming.
+Most settlements sit around the long coast, with few roads passing through the middle.
+Compared to Kuala Lumpur and West Malaysia, getting around Borneo on land will be more cumbersome and time-consuming.
 Roads are at risk of flooding during the monsoon season, further obstructing transport.

-Each of the three countries in Borneo has different customs, laws and travel experiences.
-Sabah and Sarawak have more liberal policies while Indonesia and Brunei practice conservative Islam.
-Alcohol is freely available in Malaysian Borneo, but it can be difficult to find in Kalimantan and banned under Brunei’s Sharia Law.
-Other strict Islamic laws will also apply to non-Muslims.
+Each of the three countries in Borneo has different customs and laws and offers a different travel experience.
+Sabah and Sarawak have more liberal policies, while Indonesia and Brunei practise conservative Islam.
+Alcohol is freely available in Malaysian Borneo, but it can be difficult to find in Kalimantan and is banned under Sharia law in Brunei.
+This and other strict Islamic laws also apply to non-Muslims.

-Safety warnings have been issued along Sabah’s stretch of coastline from the northern tip of Borneo in Kudat to Tawau near the border with Kalimantan.
-Referred to as the Eastern Sabah Security Zone, Malaysian authorities implement curfews.
-The region is at risk of illegal landings and aggressive from insurgents from nearby islands in the Philippines.
-While this is unlikely to cause any problems for tourists, it’s always a good idea to check your country’s travel advice.
+Since 2013, safety warnings have been issued along the Sabah coastline, from the northern tip of Borneo in Kudat to Tawau in Sabah, near the border with Kalimantan.
+Malaysian authorities implement curfews in this section, referred to as the Eastern Sabah Security Zone.
+The region is at risk of illegal landings from insurgents from nearby islands in the Philippines, and while this is unlikely to cause any problems for tourists, it’s always a good idea to check the latest security advice from your home government.

 The only way to get from Kuala Lumpur to Borneo is by air.
-Travellers can fly into Sabah’s Kota Kinabalu, Sarawak’s Kuching and Brunei’s Bandar Seri Begawan on a direct flight.
-All trips to Indonesian Kalimantan as of 2018 will have a stopover somewhere in Indonesia (most likely Jakarta).
-Travelling to Borneo by ferry will be time-consuming, costly and inconvenient.
-This is especially the case when direct flights lasting a couple of hours sometimes cost less than $30 USD.
+You can fly direct into Kota Kinabalu in Sabah, Kuching in Sarawak and or Bandar Seri Begawan, the capital of Brunei.
+All trips to Indonesian Kalimantan have a stopover somewhere in Indonesia (most likely Jakarta).
+Travelling to Borneo by ferry is time-consuming, costly and inconvenient.

 Flying from Kuala Lumpur to Sabah and Sarawak

-Flights from Kuala Lumpur to Borneo depart from either KLIA or KLIA2.
+Flights from Kuala Lumpur to Borneo depart from either KLIA (Kuala Lumpur International Airport) or KLIA2 (Kuala Lumpur International Airport Terminal 2).
 Domestic carriers connect the capital to towns and cities in both Sabah and Sarawak.
-Flights rarely cost more than $60 USD one-way on either Malindo, Malaysian Airlines or AirAsia.
-We recommend paying slightly more and flying with Malindo, which provides in-flight entertainment and significantly more leg room compared to the other airlines.
+You can fly with Malindo Air, Malaysia Airlines or AirAsia.

 Flying from Kuala Lumpur to Brunei

-Several flights connect Kuala Lumpur to Brunei’s capital Bandar Seri Begawan.
-AirAsia offers the cheapest option at less than $40 USD one-way.
-Royal Brunei Airlines provide a more comfortable journey at about twice the price.
-Because of Brunei’s Sharia Law, alcohol is banned in the country.
-Foreign tourists have a liberal duty free allowance for alcohol but need to fill in a customs form when they arrive in Bandar Seri Begawan.
+Several flights connect Kuala Lumpur to Bandar Seri Begawan in Brunei.
+AirAsia often offers the cheapest option, while Royal Brunei Airlines provide a more comfortable journey at about twice the price.
+Because of Sharia law, alcohol is banned in the country.
+Foreign tourists have a liberal duty-free allowance for alcohol, but need to fill in a customs form when they arrive in Bandar Seri Begawan.

 Flying from Kuala Lumpur to Kalimantan